Mission and Purposes

 Article III.
 Meetings and Quorum

 Section 1.
-CIMM/AACR shall hold an Annual Town Meeting for members and those interested in the work of CIMM/AACR during the AACR Annual Meeting or at such other meeting as the Steering Committee determines.
+CICR/AACR shall hold an Annual Town Meeting of chemists and those interested in chemistry in cancer research during the AACR Annual Meeting.

 Section 3.
-The Steering Committee will conduct meetings via teleconference.
+The Steering Committee will conduct meetings via telecommunications.
 In-person meetings may be called with the approval of the AACR leadership.

 Section 4.
 A simple majority of the Steering Committee members shall constitute a quorum at all its meetings.